mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

     merb-gen model post

-This will make a post model for you, provided that you have defined an orm and the database golb, in the previous steps.
+This will make a post model for you, provided that you have defined an ORM and the database golb, in the previous steps.

-(Don't mention `rake dm:db:automigrate` at this point because if it is run without properties, the user will get an SQL error.)

 You can set the name of the database table in your model if it is called something different with:

     set_table_name 'list_of_posts'